VOLUNTEER

 France

-I came in July 2018 for a vet internship after my 3rd year in a French vet school.
+I came in July 2018 for a vet internship after my 3rd year at a French vet school.
 I wanted to improve my knowledge about wildlife.

 During the month I spent there, I learnt a lot about the chemicals and how to use them on local wildlife, how to treat a wound on an antelope, how to do an autopsy on many animals and a lot about the lesions we could find on the animals.

-The good point was that Dup gave us some lessons about anaesthesia on wildlife, explaining all the protocols depending on the species, the differences between the species.
+The good point was that Dup gave us some lessons about anaesthesia in wildlife, explaining all the protocols depending on the species and the differences between the species.
 We could always ask our questions which helped me to learn a lot during my internship.

 It was a very interesting experience and I would love to come back one day.